benwiz/travelmap/README.md

   - http://www.temis.nl/data/gmted2010/index.php

-maybe I want to keep another elevation file with all global coords and the elevation, can plot ocean vs non ocean
+- use a pretty gradient as background image
+- could be cool to show day/night

-- html over New Orleans
+- start over New Orleans
 - Passive drift, maybe across a specific set of coordinates
 - use dotted continents like github's homepage
 - add travel lines, can even be between random cities